BrilliantTeam/Skript/CONTRIBUTING.md

 Good luck!

 ### Insight: Pull Request Review
-Pull requests will be reviewed by one of following persons before they will be merged.
-This includes testing the code, but *no* debugging if it doesn't work.
+Pull requests will be reviewed before they are merged.
+This includes testing the code, but *no* debugging if it doesn't work;
-So please test your code beforehand, the review is last safeguard.
+please test your code before submitting a pull request.

-Reviewers:

-* @bensku - Skript developer, repo owner
-* @Snow-Pyon Skript developer
-* @xXAndrew28Xx - addon developer

-Review also includes checking code style.
-That is usually something that @bensku does, since it requires relatively little time.

-Note that reviewers may naturally not review their own pull requests, but must get someone else do it.
-If no one else can, @bensku will do it.
+The reviews are done by Skript developers with push access, but you're likely to get others to give feedback too.
+If you're asked about something, please answer - even if it is not us asking.

 ## Code Bounties
 Just to let you know, [Bountysource](https://www.bountysource.com/) is a thing.
-While putting a bounty on issue *probably* won't make me do it any faster, someone else might get interested.
+While it has not ever happened, you could post a bounty on an issue to make someone potentially do it faster.

-Other donation methods are possible in the future, but right now it is not possible to just donate money for me (bensku).
-Putting bounties on things I'm already doing is always possible, though :)